Using an employer of record in Indonesia

 All employees require work authorization in Indonesia, either through citizenship or, for foreign nationals, through a work permit and visa.
 An employer applies for this permit on behalf of the employee.

 To secure a work permit, the employer first needs the Ministry of Manpowerโs approval to hire a foreign worker.
-The employer can then apply for a work permit (or IMTA), which grants the foreign employee work authorization in Indonesia.
+The employer can then apply for a work permit, which grants the foreign employee work authorization in Indonesia.

 Background check in Indonesia